GMAT Focus Score Chart — With Percentiles (2025)

 GMAT Structure: Previous GMAT vs. GMAT Focus

-• The GMAT Focus Edition is 2 hours 15 minutes, 45 minutes shorter than the old GMAT.
+• GMAT Focus is 2 hours 15 minutes, 45 minutes shorter than the old GMAT.

-• The GMAT Focus has three sections (Quantitative Reasoning, Verbal Reasoning, and Data Insights), each 45 minutes.
+• The test consists of three sections: Quantitative Reasoning, Verbal Reasoning, and Data Insights.

-• Test-takers are able to change up to three answers per section.
+• You can change up to three answers per section.

 • An enhanced score report is now included for free.